PlayerBerny12/AudioDeepFakeDetection/README.md

   --deterministic       Whether to use deterministic training (reproducible results).
   --restore             Whether to restore from checkpoint.
   --eval_only           Whether to evaluate only.
+  --eval_one            Whether to evaluate only one file specified by '--test_file'.
   --debug               Whether to use debug mode.
   --debug_all           Whether to use debug mode for all models.
 ```